MicrosoftDocs/SupportArticles-docs/support/windows-server/windows-security/kerberos-authentication-troubleshooting-guidance.md

 - DNS misconfiguration on the client

-  You can run the `ipconfig /all` command and review DNS servers list.
+  You can run the `ipconfig /all` command and review the DNS servers list.
 - DNS misconfiguration on the domain controllers in a trusted domain or forest
 - Network ports blocked between the client and domain controllers